≡ Menu

 21 Homographs That'll Make Your Facebook Friends Scratch Their Heads post image

-Let’s face it – English is a crazy language.
-There is no ham in hamburger, no egg in eggplant, neither apple nor pine in pineapple.
+Let’s face it: English is a crazy language.
+There is no ham in hamburger, no egg in eggplant, and neither apple nor pine in pineapple.
 French fries weren't invented in France, and English muffins weren't invented in England.
-Furthermore, quicksand can work slowly, boxing rings are square and a guinea pig is not from Guinea… Read more
+Furthermore, quicksand can work slowly, boxing rings are square, and a guinea pig is neither from Guinea… Read more

 How to Write a Book - The 10 Phases